easybuilders/easybuild-tutorial/docs/troubleshooting/README.md

 ...
 ```

-It can be useful to look for the *first* error that occured in the output of a command, since subsequent errors are
+It can be useful to look for the *first* error that occurred in the output of a command, since subsequent errors are
 often just fallout of earlier errors.
 You can do this by first navigating
 to the start of the output for a command using "`INFO running cmd`" as a search pattern, and then looking for patterns
 like "`error:`" from there.